scirpter/Nebul0us.ts/README.md

 ### Why do I have to pay for this?

 No one is offering the bots for public use but us.
-We're offering you bots that can easily ruin public lobbies, that can farm plasma **MULTIPLE TIMES THE WORTH YOU PAY FOR THE BOTS** (speaking about millions of plasma), and may save you a lot of time farming XP.
+We're offering you bots that can easily ruin lobbies, that can farm plasma **MULTIPLE TIMES THE WORTH YOU PAY FOR THE BOTS** (speaking about millions of plasma), easily dominate leaderboards and may save you a lot of time farming XP.
 We wish to at least have our work paid off if we're gonna let others use it.